MarioPaps/WSI-Survival-Analysis-ImageNet-vs-Digital-Pathology-Backbones/README.md

     --seed $seed
 ```

-More examples can be found in the training_scripts folder.
+More examples for the BLCA cohort can be found in the training_scripts folder.
+By modifying the disease name and splits directory, an equivalent script can be obtained for other cohorts, such as BRCA.